Providing Essential Health Services and Education

 Maternal and Child Health Nutrition Family Planning HIV/AIDS Polio TB Malaria

-The majority of deaths in children under 6 years of age result from illnesses that are preventable or readily treatable.
-Community Health Workers (CHWs) trained in child survival have found that pneumonia, diarrhea, meningitis, malaria, malnutrition and anemia can be recognized early, treated inexpensively, and, with good counseling, prevented at the village level.
+The majority of deaths in children under-6 years come from illnesses that are preventable or readily treatable.
+CHWs, trained in child survival, have found that pneumonia, diarrhea, meningitis, malaria, malnutrition and anemia can be recognized early, treated inexpensively and, with good counseling, prevented at the village level.

 In India, pneumonia causes approximately 20% of mortality among children under 5.
-And pneumonia is more prevalent in rural villages, with the common risk factors for contracting the illness being poverty, malnutrition, low birth weight, and exposure to the burning of solid fuels in the home.
+The prevalence of pneumonia is higher in rural villages.
+The common risk factor is poverty, malnutrition, low birth weight and the exposure to the burning of solid fuels in the home.

-Community health workers focus on early detection, timely treatment and prevention of common illnesses like pneumonia and anemia.
-They depend on strong referral relationships with local government and private clinics, physicians, and hospitals for fast treatment of the villagers in their care.
+Community health workers focus on early detection, timely treatment and prevention of these common illnesses and depend on strong referral relationships with local government and private clinics, physicians and hospitals for fast treatment.

-Rural communities depend on Community Health Workers for guidance on maternal and child health.
+Rural communities depend on CHWs for guidance on maternal and child health.

 India has made great progress since 1990 in lowering the rate of maternal, infant and child mortality.

-Despite these successes, the country fell short of the Millennium Development Goal Target for 2015 by a wide margin.
-At present, from every 1000 live births in India, there are still 53 deaths of children under 5 years of age, and, when compared to a country like Indonesia (under-5 mortality 29 per 1000 live births), it is clear that a lot of work remains.
+Despite these successes, we have fallen short of the Millennium Development Goal Target for 2015 by a wide margin and, when compared to a country like Indonesia (under-5 mortality 29 per 1000 live births), it is clear that a lot of work remains.

 The challenge is even greater among the rural poor where maternal and child mortality is significantly higher.
 Poverty, low birth weight and malnutrition are the greatest risk factors determining the health of mother and child.

-CHWs take on a variety of responsibilities – from treating simple illness and providing referral services for serious disease, to delivering counseling and patient home care.
-They are important in promoting vaccinations for infants and children as well as institutional births.
+Community Health Workers (CHW) take on a variety of responsibilities; from treating simple illness and providing referral services for serious disease to delivering counseling and patient home care.
+CHWs have been important in promoting vaccinations for infants and children as well as institutional births.

-Over the past 25 years, progress has been made in lowering the unmet need for family planning services in India.
-In 1990, the unmet need was 20%.
-In 2010, it was down to 14%.
-However, in some populations of the rural poor, unmet need has been measured as remaining high as 38%.
+Over the past 25 years progress has been made in lowering the unmet need for family planning services.
+In 1990 the unmet need was 20%, in 2010 – 14%.
+In some populations of rural poor unmet need has been measured as high as 38%.

-In 2009, it was estimated that 2,400,000 people were living with HIV/AIDS in India.
-39% of these patients were women.
-Over time, the HIV/AIDS epidemic has moved from urban to rural areas and from high-risk populations to the general population.
+In 2009 it was estimated that 2,400,000 people were living with HIV AIDS in India.
+39% women.
+Over time, the HIV/AIDS epidemic has moved from urban to rural areas and from high-risk to the general population.
 The disease largely affects youth.

 These services are being expanded to Primary Health Centers in the rural areas, private sector facilities and mobile clinics.

-In many rural areas local trained CHWs and their local NGOs form the majority of the volunteer work force for government HIV/AIDS prevention and treatment initiatives, like our AIDS Awareness Partnership with the local Lions Club, promoting social mobilization and community engagement.
+In many rural areas local trained Community Health Workers and their local NGOs form the majority of the volunteer work force for government HIV/AIDS prevention and treatment initiatives like this AIDS Awareness Partnership with the local Lions Club promoting social mobilization and community engagement.

-In rural areas, local NGOs powered by CHWs provide much of the woman- and manpower behind the Pulse Polio Program, and are responsible for the eradication of the disease in India.
+In rural areas, local NGOs powered by community health workers provide the woman and man power behind the Pulse Polio Program and are responsible for the eradication of the disease.

-Until the early 1990s, India was hyperendemic for polio, with an average of 500 to 1000 children becoming paralyzed by the disease daily.
-In 2014, the World Health Organization certified India as polio free.
+Until early 1990s India was hyperendemic for polio, with an average of 500 to 1000 children getting paralyzed daily.
+In 2014 the World Health Organization certified India as polio free.
 This marks one of the greatest achievements in public health.

 Transmission was finally interrupted by sustained and extraordinary efforts.
-Since 2004, annual Pulse Polio vaccination campaigns were conducted 10 times each year, with virtually every child being tracked and vaccinated.
-The elimination of polio has been dependent on the sincere work of countless health-workers, NGOs, and local volunteers.
-In rural villages, government polio workers have depended upon local, village-based health workers as the volunteers necessary for this success.
+Since 2004 annual pulse polio vaccination campaigns were conducted 10 times each year, virtually every child was tracked and vaccinated.
+The elimination of polio has been dependent on the sincere work of countless health-workers, non-governmental organizations (NGOs), and local volunteers.
+In rural villages government polio workers have depended upon local village based health workers as the volunteers required for this effort.

-Prior to this effort, however, in some communities the prevalence of post-polio paralysis was as high as 6 per 1000 preschool children.
-Decades of high polio prevalence have left hundreds of thousands of patients in need of continued help.
-Families experienced not just the devastating loss of healthy children, but whole communities experienced the disability-associated productivity loss associated with the disease.
+In some communities the prevalence of post-polio paralysis was as high as 6/1000 preschool children.
+Decades of high prevalence of polio have left hundreds of thousands in need of continued help.
+Families have experienced not just the loss of healthy children but whole communities have experienced the disability-associated productivity loss associated with the disease.

-Local, community-based NGOs, led in part by our CHWs, have organized wheelchair distribution programs, and organized and assisted in polio reconstruction surgery camps with other NGOs and expert surgeons funded through the private sector.
+Local community-based NGOs led by Community Health Workers have organized wheelchair distribution programs and have organized and assisted in polio reconstruction surgery camps with other NGOs and expert surgeons funded through the private sector.

-In 1997, the Government of India launched the Revised National Tuberculosis Control Program (RNTCP) to provide free diagnostic and treatment services to benefit the poor and vulnerable groups in Indian society.
+The Government of India launched the Revised National Tuberculosis Control Program (RNTCP) in 1997 to provide free diagnostic and treatment services to benefit the poor and vulnerable groups of the society.

-This national program, based on the internationally recommended Directly Observed Treatment Short-course strategy, has been shown to increase access to services for TB patients who have low literacy and who are from low-income rural households.
+This national program, based on the internationally recommended Directly Observed Treatment Short-course (DOTS) strategy, has been shown to increase access to services for TB patients who are illiterate and from low-income rural households.

 TB mortality and prevalence in the country has decreased compared with 1990 figures, indicating progress towards achieving TB-related targets of the United Nations Millennium Development Goals (MDGs).

-Village-based CHWs participant in local program efforts directly, through local NGOs, by providing awareness, detection, and treatment services as well as indirectly by counseling people with symptoms on where to get diagnoses and treatment.
+Village based CHWs participate in local program efforts directly, through local NGOs, by providing awareness, detection, and treatment services as well as indirectly by counseling people with symptoms on where to get diagnoses and treatment.